mstaicu/redux-boilerplate/README.md

 ## Usage

 This boilerplate comes with two configuration files for webpack, one for development, one for production.
-For more info, check out package.json
+For more info, check out package.json.
+To start the development environment, run the 'dev' npm script.
+For the production version, with all the files available on the file system, run the 'prod' npm script.

 ## Contributing